seattlerb/ar_mailer/README.txt

 See ar_sendmail -h for options to ar_sendmail.

+NOTE: You may need to delete an smtp_tls.rb file if you have one lying around.  ar_mailer supplies it own.

 === ar_sendmail on FreeBSD or NetBSD

 An rc.d script is included in share/ar_sendmail.